Kevinzjy/PorechopX/README.md

 ## Key Features and Modifications

-- Replaced the argparse module with click for command-line parsing.
-- Reconstructed the multiprocessing architecture to enable real-time writing of results to the output.
+- Rewrite using multiprocessing pool to enable real-time writing of results to the output.
 This replaces the original behavior where results were only written after all reads were processed, improving efficiency and reducing memory usage.
-- Switched from SeqAn to parasail for semi-global adapter alignment.
+- Switch from SeqAn to parasail for local adapter alignment, and adjust the default length of adapter trimming from 4 to 10, which will produce more conservative alignments.
-- Pure python implementation without manual compile of SeqAn library.
+- There is no need for manual compilation of SeqAn library, and provides easy installation with `pip`
+- Replaced the argparse module with click for nested command-line parsing.

+## What's not done:

+- The verbose output (`--verbosity 2`) has been dropped to avoid performance issues.
+However, it's useful under some circumstances and should be included in the future version.

 ## Requirements